ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter21.md

 Wèi WúXiàn kept on invitingly rubbing Lán WàngJī’s leg, and, while smiling, he asked, “What did I say?”

 In a hoarse voice, Lán WàngJī replied, “You said, ‘How about playing with me one more time?’”

 Wèi WúXiàn laughed heartily; then, he spread his arms towards Lán WàngJī, letting the latter know that he could carry him to the bed.

-So, he did in a hurry, then, impatiently, he tore Wèi WúXiàn’s trousers off.
+So, he did in a hurry, and then, impatiently, he tore Wèi WúXiàn’s trousers off.

 Wèi WúXiàn noted that this time Lán WàngJī was a little bit ruthless; he said, “Lán Zhàn, am I overthinking?
 Are you not becoming more rough after deflowering me?
 Argh!”